gokcehan/lf/LUA_DEV.md

 }
 ```

+There are some Lua API requires synchronous state to call, when those APIs being
+called under asynchronous mode, Lua state will throw an error.

 ## Supported Registry Keys

 > All entry types, returns types in this section are Lua types, some of them are